w3c/ServiceWorker/README.md

 <h2>Navigation Controller Design Sketch</h2>

-See `controller.js` for the nitty-gritty.
+See `controller.ts` for the nitty-gritty.
 Examples with the proposed API:

 [toc]